TeraMind244/mp4-to-avi-converter/README.md

 2. Prepare a `destination` folder.

-3. Run command line console from this repository location and run
+3. Run `cmd` from this repository location and run

 ```
 python converter.py {path-to-origin-folder} {path-to-destination-folder}